Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-To enrich our analysis, we obtained pre-experiment seller data for products included in the experiments (e.g. seller size measured by annual sales, seller operational years, and the number of sub-accounts linked to a seller's online store).
+To enrich our analysis, we obtained pre-experiment seller data for products included in the experiments (e.g., seller size measured by annual sales, operational years, and the number of sub-accounts linked to a seller's online store).
 These data enable us to examine seller-level heterogeneity in the three experiments involving products sold by both third-party sellers and the platform (see column ``Product Sold By" in Table \ref{table:summary descriptions of the experiments}).
-However, this analysis is not applicable to the Pre-sale Service Chatbot and Product Description experiments, as the products in these cases were platform self-sold products---sold exclusively by a limited number of platform-operated sellers---resulting in insufficient variation in seller characteristics for meaningful heterogeneity analysis.
-Additionally, we collect product characteristics, such as the concentration ratio of its associated category, price, and annual sales quantity, to explore product-level heterogeneity.\\
+This analysis is not applicable to the Pre-sale Service Chatbot and Product Description experiments, as both involve platform self-sold products sold by a limited number of platform-operated sellers, resulting in insufficient variation in seller characteristics for meaningful heterogeneity analysis.
+Additionally, we collect product characteristics, such as the concentration level of the associated category, price, and annual sales quantity, to explore product-level heterogeneity.\\

 We also augmented the data with consumer demographics and pre-experiment shopping history (years of registration, activity level, purchase volume, etc.), which supported both the analysis of buyer-level heterogeneity and the verification of random group assignment in the experiments.\footnote{According to our research agreement with the partner platform, all consumers in our data are anonymous to ensure consumer privacy.
 We identify consumers by hashed IDs instead of knowing their actual names.} As confirmed by the covariate balance checks reported in Figure \ref{fig:pvalues}, we found no systematic significant pre-experiment differences across consumers between the control and treatment groups.
-Thus, the randomization process was effective at allocating comparable consumers/products into the two groups.
+Thus, the randomization process was effective at allocating comparable consumers and products into the two groups.
 Details on the covariate balance checks are presented in Appendix \ref{appendix:balance checks}.